EricThoma/et-2048/README.md

 et-2048
 =======

-2048 bot written in C
+2048 bot I wrote in C sometime in summer 2014

 The evaluation function (what makes it good) is inspired by the thread: http://stackoverflow.com/questions/22342854/what-is-the-optimal-algorithm-for-the-game-2048.